Kallingal Madathil Rarichan Moopan

-The Kallingal Madathil Rarichan Moopan (1856–1919) was a Jenmi in Kozhikode.
+Kallingal Madathil Rarichan Moopan (1856–1919) was a Jenmi in Kozhikode.
 He was a social reformer of Malabar.
 He is known for community development and other social services.

 He is one of the rare families who have done sea shipping in Kerala itself.
 The Karanavans of this family were traditionally known as 'Muppan'.
 This was the title given by Samuthiri.
 The Samuthiri dynasty and the Kallingal Math were gathered in the great Mamata.
 Kovilakam was a level of ministers and the elder Mark was given from Kovilakam.
 It was customary to ask them about anything.
 According to archive records, in 1851.

 Early life

 Rarichan Mooppan was the scion of a Thiyya landlord family.
 He was born in Kozhikode on 20 February 1856.
 He completed his matriculation.
 He married the sister of Mithavaadi Krishnan, and worked as a mixed-race social reformer and community benefactor.
 He worked to build a temple for the backward classes and gave land to the project.
 The elders of that time were the wealthiest of the Kallingal Madam after the Kozhikode Zamorin.
 Pullambil Moopan's family of Thalassery and the families Kallingal Moopan engaged in sea trade.
 Rarichan Moopan worked for the construction of Sri Kandeshwara Temple in Kozhikode under the leadership of Rarichan Moopan and Moorkoth Kumaran.
 The temple was donated by the Kallingal family.